-With so many new masks on the market it can be hard to know which ones will really help skin, and which type is best for which skin types.
-We’ve gathered and reviewed the research to help guide you.
+With so many new masks on the market it can be hard to know which ones are effective and which ones work best for your skin type.
+We’ve gathered and reviewed the research here to help guide you.

-Clay masks and charcoal masks are suitable for oily skin to combination skin or shiny t-zones.
-This is because both clay and charcoal absorb excess oil from skin’s surface.
+Clay masks and charcoal masks are suitable for oily skin to combination skin or shiny T-zones.
+This is because both clay and charcoal absorb excess oil from the skin’s surface.
 Charcoal also has the unique ability to gently draw out dirt from congested pores.
-A well formulated mask will leave skin shine-free, but not dry or tight.
-Our Skin Balancing Mask is a classic clay mask that helps to absorb excess oil and decongest pores and our Pore Clarifying Charcoal Mask is a luxe charcoal-gel mask that balances skin and works like a magnet to attract dirt from pores.
+A well formulated mask will leave the skin shine-free, but not dry or tight.
+Our Skin Balancing Mask is a classic clay mask that helps to absorb excess oil and decongest pores and our Pore Clarifying Charcoal Mask is a premium charcoal-gel mask that balances the skin and works like a magnet to attract dirt from pores.

-A sleep mask is usually a hydrating mask that you leave on overnight to provide skin with extra nourishment.
+A sleep mask is usually a hydrating mask that you leave on overnight to provide your skin with extra nourishment.
 Leaving the mask on for a longer time gives the ingredients more time to work.
-Sleep mask’s often have a lighter texture so they won’t make your pillowcase greasy.
-Use them as the last step in your evening routine and depending on how dry your skin is, it could be used in place of a night cream.
+Sleep masks often have a lighter texture so they won’t make your pillowcase greasy.
+Use them as the last step in your evening routine and, depending on how dry your skin is, they could be used instead of a night moisturiser.
 Our Skin Recovery Mask has a soft-cream texture formulated with nourishing oils and is suitable for rosacea-prone skin.
 The Super Hydrate Overnight Mask, is our latest (leave-on) mask developed in collaboration with Skincity.com.
 All two masks can be left on overnight for ultimate hydration or can be rinsed off as a quick pampering treatment.

-Brightening masks are ideal for those with dry, dull skin and anyone suffering from pigmentation and uneven skin tone.
+Brightening masks are ideal for those with dull and dry skin or anyone suffering from discolouration and uneven skin tone.
 A good mask in this category should contain powerful brightening ingredients like arbutin, vitamin C, bearberry extract and niacinamide.
-These ingredients improve un-even skin tone and leave skin glowing.
-The Radiance Renewal Mask is a sleep mask that contains a blend of brightening ingredients that will leave skin plump, radiant and smooth.
+These ingredients improve uneven skin tone and leave your skin glowing.
+The Radiance Renewal Mask is a sleep mask that contains a blend of brightening ingredients that will leave your skin plump, radiant and smooth.

 Sheet masks are usually made from some kind of paper or cotton that is saturated with effective ingredients.
 There are lots of different sheet masks to suit different skin types depending on the ingredients they contain.
-You leave the mask on your face for a while so that the ingredients can sink into skin.
-A sheet mask is fun to use but doesn’t necessarily provide more benefit than traditional masks.
+You leave the mask on your face for a while so that the ingredients can sink into your skin.
+A sheet mask is fun to use but they don't necessarily provide an increased benefit compared to a traditional mask.

 A good rule of thumb for any mask you choose is to avoid ones that contain irritating ingredients like alcohol, mint, menthol, eucalyptus, camphor and fragrances (natural and synthetic).